 DESMOND LACHMAN: Winds of change set to hit emerging markets as US and China hit brakes

-In China, the world’s second-largest economy and its main engine of economic growth, there are increasing signs that its property and credit-led economic growth model are running out of steam.
+In China, the world’s second-largest economy and its main engine of economic growth, there are increasing signs that its property- and credit-led economic growth model is running out of steam.

+In 2021, while the Covid-19 pandemic was still adversely affecting their economies, emerging markets enjoyed a favourable external economic environment.

-The strong US and Chinese economic recoveries simultaneously kept international commodity prices very well bid and provided ample export markets for the emerging market economies.
+At the same time, the strong US and Chinese economic recoveries kept international commodity prices very well bid and provided ample export markets for the emerging market economies.

 With US equity valuations at nosebleed levels experienced only once before in the last century and with US housing prices now above those before the 2006 housing market bust, there is every prospect that higher US interest rates will be the trigger that bursts those bubbles.

-The problems have been underlined by the recent default of Evergrande, the world’s largest property developer, and a series of credit measures taken by the Chinese government to deal with China’s excessive housing market supply.
+Those problems have been underlined by the recent default of Evergrande, the world’s largest property developer, as well as by a series of credit measures taken by the Chinese government to deal with the country’s excessive housing market supply.

 Any appreciable Chinese economic slowdown could be particularly problematic for the emerging market economies.
 Not only is China the world’s largest international commodity consumer, it is also the primary export market for its Asian economic partners.

-• Lachman, a former deputy director in the IMF’s policy development & review department and the chief emerging market economic strategist at Salomon Smith Barney, is a senior fellow at the American Enterprise Institute.
+• Lachman, a former deputy director in the IMF’s policy development and review department, and the chief emerging market economic strategist at Salomon Smith Barney, is a senior fellow at the American Enterprise Institute.

 Would you like to comment on this article or view other readers' comments?